kyaoi/chatgpt-search-templater.nvim/README.md

 # chatgpt-search-templater.nvim

+Parts of this plugin were generated with AI assistants (OpenAI Codex and GitHub Copilot).
+I’ve reviewed and adapted the code, but there may still be rough edges.
+Feedback and PRs are welcome.

 Neovim plugin companion for the Chrome extension.
 It ships with the same template specification baked into `lua/chatgpt_search_templater/spec_data.lua` and exposes helpers for reading placeholders and default templates inside